JROne2717/ForgeKitCore/README.md

 # ForgeKitCore
 Modular RPG framework for Godot 4.x.
 Free core data tools and editors.
 Advanced runtime systems available via Patreon.

-What Is ForgeKit?
+ForgeKit Core

-ForgeKit is a structured framework for building RPG systems in Godot without starting from scratch.
+ForgeKit is a modular RPG framework for Godot 4.x.

-It focuses on clean data architecture, editor tooling, and modular design so you can build faster without locking yourself into a rigid engine template.
+It gives you structure, clean data tools, and a solid foundation so you can stop rebuilding the same systems every project.

-ForgeKit Core includes the foundational tools.
-The runtime layer is available separately through Patreon.
+The Core is free.
+Advanced runtime systems are supported through Patreon.

+Why ForgeKit Exists

+If you’ve built more than one RPG in Godot, you already know the cycle.

+You recreate stats.
+You recreate items.
+You recreate dialogue structures.
+You wire it all up again.

+ForgeKit exists to break that loop.

+This is about building a foundation once and improving it over time, together.

+What You Get in ForgeKit Core

+Structured RPG data resources

+Editor tooling to manage your data cleanly

+Modular architecture designed to expand with your project

+A foundation you can actually understand and modify

+You are not locked into someone else’s vision of how your game should work.

+ForgeKit gives you tools, not constraints.

 What This Is Not

-Not a drag-and-drop complete game
+Not a finished RPG template

-Not a visual scripting replacement
+Not a no-code solution

-Not a restrictive “engine inside an engine”
+Not an engine replacement

-Not a bloated all-in-one template
+Not a black box system

-ForgeKit gives you structure, not constraints.
+You still build your game.
+ForgeKit just removes the boring repetition.

-Who It’s For
+Who This Is For

 Indie developers building RPGs in Godot

-Devs who want strong data architecture
+Solo devs who want clean architecture

-Teams that value modular systems
+Small teams that value modular systems

-Solo devs tired of rebuilding the same RPG foundations

-If you like clean systems and control over your project, this is for you.
+Builders who like understanding their tools

+If you care about structure and scalability, you will feel at home here.

+Runtime Systems and Patreon

-What’s Included in ForgeKit Core
+ForgeKit Core will always remain free.

-Core data resources
-Editor tooling for managing RPG data
-Structured architecture designed for expansion
-Modular design so you can use only what you need

-The Core is fully usable on its own.

-Patreon Runtime Layer

-Advanced runtime systems are developed separately and available to supporters.
+Advanced runtime systems are developed separately and funded through Patreon support.

-This includes:

-Combat runtime systems
-Advanced progression systems
-Extended gameplay frameworks
-Ongoing feature updates

-All paid tiers receive the full runtime.
+All paid tiers receive the full runtime layer.
-Lower tiers receive updates at major release points.
+Lower tiers receive updates at full release milestones.
-Higher tiers receive early access during development.
+Higher tiers receive access as systems are built.

-The goal is sustainability without locking the foundation behind a paywall.
+The goal is simple:

-Design Philosophy

-ForgeKit is built around three principles:

-Modular by default

-Expandable without refactoring

-Clean data first, runtime second

-You own your project.
-ForgeKit supports it.
+Keep the foundation free.
+Fund the deeper systems sustainably.

+Long Term Vision

+ForgeKit starts with RPG systems.

+The larger vision is a modular framework that can support multiple genres without becoming bloated or messy.

+This will grow over time, in public.

 Installation

 Download or clone this repository

-Place the addon folder inside your project’s res://addons/ directory
+Place the addon folder in res://addons/

-Enable ForgeKit in Project Settings under Plugins
+Enable ForgeKit in Project Settings → Plugins

-Documentation will expand as features grow.
+Documentation will expand alongside development.

-Roadmap Direction

-RPG systems are the starting point.

-Long term vision includes multi-genre support built on the same modular framework philosophy.

-Support Development
+Join the Project

+ForgeKit is being built openly.

+If you have ideas, feedback, or want to contribute, open an issue or start a discussion.

-If you want advanced runtime systems and active development updates, support ForgeKit on Patreon.
+If you want to support ongoing development, you can join on Patreon.

-Link: [Add Patreon Link Here]
+Link: [Add Patreon Link]

-ForgeKit is built in public.
+ForgeKit is not just a plugin.
-Feedback, issues, and suggestions are welcome.
+It’s a foundation we improve together.

+ForgeKit started because rebuilding the same RPG systems every project stopped being exciting.

+The goal is to build a clean, modular foundation once and improve it steadily instead of rewriting everything from scratch each time.

+This is being developed openly and iterated on over time.
+It will evolve as it’s used in real projects.

+If you’re here early, you’re helping shape what it becomes.